 The simulated number of microevents for each sub-peril is calculated from the modified historical count plus noise to account for variability.
-A percentage of the simulated years are skewed, meaning that there is an additional factor applied to daily counts that further inflates or deflates all days in the year.
+About 30% of the simulated years are skewed, meaning that there is an additional factor applied to daily counts that further inflates or deflates all days in the year.
 Skewing some simulated years produces a more comprehensive stochastic catalog that allows the model to include years that experience more or less severe thunderstorms than average.
+The annual skew factors are based on historical clustered SPC Storm Report counts on the date of interest in each seed year.
+Modifications are made to these storm report counts and include adjustments to account for the lack of severe storm reports in neighboring Canada and detrending to account for growth in the number of severe days and reports over time.